 Set on the waterfront of Plymouth’s Grand Parade, this dog-friendly bar and restaurant was almost wiped off the map in 2014 by one of the UK’s fiercest storms in history.
 Now reopened – you and your pooch can sit inside or outside on the large decked terrace to enjoy some drinks, food or even a cream tea.

 Need a dog-friendly stay in Devon?
-Find the best pet-adoring places in Devon
+Find the best dog-friendly accommodation in Devon

 5. Geocaching, Devon

 Embark on a digital treasure hunt with your hound in tow!
 Seek out hidden containers or ‘caches’ containing little treasures – similar to the ones you find in Christmas crackers – using your smartphone.
 There are over 25,000 geocaches in Devon waiting to be sniffed out by you and your pooch – and all you need to do to get started is create an account and download the app which will give you clues on where the nearest geocache is hidden.
 Once you find a cache and open it, the idea is to then replace the treasure with something of equal value.
 This is a fantastic way to have some fun and see the beautiful Devonshire countryside!